brangerbriz/machine-learning-docs/markdown/twitterbot-part-4-transfer-learning-fine-tuning-and-user-personalization.md

 `twitter-transfer-learning/` will house our code for the rest of the tutorial.
 Here we'll create a small web application<span class="marginal-note" data-info="We'll be re-creating the web application from [this repo](https://github.com/brangerbriz/twitter-transfer-learning), which you can use for reference."></span> that:

 - Loads our base model
-- Downloads twitter data using `tweet-server`
+- Downloads Twitter data using `tweet-server`
-- Fine-tunes copies of our base model using twitter data from user accounts
+- Fine-tunes copies of our base model using Twitter data from user accounts
 - Saves and loads our fine-tuned models
 - Generates tweets using any of our trained models
 - Provide a minimal user interface for accomplishing all of these tasks